 Doctors have prescribed benzodiazepine-class drugs such as Valium and Xanax for decades as a pharmaceutical treatment for a wide variety of mental health conditions and brain or neurological conditions.
-Drugs such as Valium can be beneficial if you suffer from generalized anxiety disorder, panic disorders, insomnia, and even as a treatment for seizures if you have diagnosed epilepsy.
+Drugs such as Valium can be beneficial if you suffer from conditions such as generalized anxiety disorder, panic disorders, insomnia, and even as a treatment for seizures if you have been diagnosed with epilepsy.

-Because this class of drugs is a tranquilizer, the effect of these drugs is to create a temporary sedation effect that slows down the rate of neurotransmitters in the brain.
-By slowing this brain activity down, these drugs can slow down or stop the brain’s response to panic, anxiety, and stress, and create a calming effect on you.
+Because this class of drugs is a tranquilizer, these drugs create a temporary sedation effect that slows down the rate of neurotransmitters in the brain.
+These drugs can slow down or stop the brain’s response to panic, anxiety, and stress and create a calming effect on you by slowing this brain activity down.